 Before leaving, I had called Agmar Marine and advised them of our ETA so they were expecting us.
 Sure enough as we entered Partheni [37° 11.31' N 26° 48.02' E], still under sail, I could see the travel-lift and its operators on the “pool.”
 I lowered the sails, prepared 4 docking lines and a few spares, and put up the fenders.
 As I approached the “pool,” I could see that the travel-lift straps were already in the water.
 The two attendants caught my lines and Thetis was gently guided over the straps, it was 1240.
 They asked me where exactly to place the straps but I was not sure.
 I frantically looked in the boat’s manual but there was no information.
 Because I was afraid of causing damage to the rudder and propeller shaft, I dove with a mask and snorkel into the clear water and guided the placement of both straps clear of shafts and throughulls.
 After that, the operation went very smoothly.
 Thetis rose slowly and before I knew it she was out of her element.

 The travel-lift then drove Thetis slowly to her winter resting place.
 The attendants placed 3 metal stands and she was lowered.
 I was very favorably impressed with the careful attention paid to all details of this operation.
-I spoke with Mr. Angelos Gaitanidis, the shipyard manager.
+I spoke with Mr. Angelos Gaitanidis, the shipyard manager and partner.
 The rate for haul-out and haul-in together with winter storage was most reasonable.
-We connected AC to the battery charger.
+I connected AC to the battery charger.